Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 North Burnet Road

-The kitschy grill inside Highland Lanes serves up delectably greasy burgers, the kind that are somehow more delicious because you’re in a bowling alley.
-We like to keep it simple with The Dude, a half-pound Angus patty with pickles, tomatoes, onions, mayo, and mustard.
+This kitschy grill inside Highland Lanes serves up delectably greasy burgers -- the kind that are somehow more delicious because you’re in a bowling alley.
+We like to keep it simple with The Dude: a half-pound Angus patty with pickles, tomatoes, onions, mayo, and mustard.

 Odd DuckAddress and Info

-During lunch hours (weekdays, 11:30am - 2:30pm), grab Odd Duck’s heavenly house burger.
-The Tex-Mex inspired burger combines spicy pepper jack cheese, refried beans, mayo, pico, and a crunchy tostada for a delicious chalupa-in-a-burger effect.
+During lunch hours (weekdays, 11:30am-2:30pm), grab Odd Duck’s heavenly house burger; the Tex-Mex-inspired flavor bomb combines Richardson Farms’ beef, spicy pepper jack cheese, refried bean mayo, pico de gallo, and a crunchy tostada for a delicious chalupa-in-a-burger effect.

 Wagyu brisket burger